puppetlabs/puppet-docs/toolchain_walkthrough.markdown

 The generated references and YARD docs are produced from inline documentation in Puppet.
 You need to regenerate these with each patch release of Puppet.
 Once the references are generated, the new files will need to be added to the repo and committed.
 The new files are located under `_source/references`.

-**WARNING:** Sometimes we have to go back and make corrections to existing generated references.
-Please do not regenerate older references or those corrections will likely be overwritten.
+> **WARNING:** Sometimes we have to go correct existing generated references.
+Regenerating older references will overwrite those corrections.

-## Navigation, Templating, Pages
+## Navigation, templating, pages

+> **Note:** The content published to puppet.com/docs does not use the templates described here.

 ### Templates

 The templates Jekyll uses to generate the site live in `_source/layouts`.
 They include:

 -   **frontpage.html** for the front page of the docs site
 -   **default.html** which provides for a generated table of contents at the top of the page and a left-side navigation menu
 -   **legacy.html** which provides for a generated table of contents as a right-side menu

 CSS and JavaScript for the templates lives in `source/files/stylesheets` and `source/files/javascripts` respectively.

 In addition to the basic templates, there are also two error pages in the `source/files/errors` directory:

 -   **general_404.html**, a 404 page with links to commonly sought items across the docs site
-- **versioned_404.html**, a 404 page that helps users find their way to current versions of older docs
+- *  *versioned_404.html**, a 404 page that helps users find their way to current versions of older docs

 ### Navigation